tc39/test262/CONTRIBUTING.md

 Function `checkAssertions` implicitly returns `undefined` if the expected condition is observed.
 The return value of function `checkAssertions` is then used to asynchronously invoke the first function of the final `then` call, resulting in a call to `$DONE(undefined)`, which signals a passing test.

-If the expected condition is not observed, function `checkAssertions` throws a `Test262Error` via function $ERROR.
+If the expected condition is not observed, function `checkAssertions` throws a `Test262Error`.
 This is caught by the Promise and then used to asynchronously invoke the second function in the call -- which is also `$DONE` -- resulting in a call to `$DONE(error_object)`, which signals a failing test.

 ### Checking Exception Type and Message in Asynchronous Tests